-After several weeks of mostly sheltering in place, after watching their 401ks crash and their toilet paper cache shrink, some people across the United States are starting to tire of what they see as this unBrave New World of ours.
-Protests across America are calling for an end to some coronavirus-breaking measures — the closing of businesses and the enforced isolation, mainly — that health officials insist are keeping us safe.
+Back in April 2020, after several weeks of mostly sheltering in place, some people across the United States were starting to tire of what they saw as this unBrave New World of ours.
+Protests across America were calling for an end to some coronavirus-breaking measures — the closing of businesses and the enforced isolation, mainly — that health officials insisted were keeping us safe.

 A little civil unrest in a period of unrest for all of civilization?
-A loud, and perhaps too-early, plea for a return to normalcy during these abnormal times?
+A loud plea for a return to normalcy during these abnormal times?
 Haven't we been here before?

 The Spanish Flu in San Francisco

 That brings us to the 1918 influenza pandemic — often called the Spanish flu, though its origin remains uncertain.
 It infected more than 25 million people in America, killing some 675,000 of them on its way to wiping out nearly 50 million people worldwide.
+(COVID-19, by comparison, has infected more than 35 million Americans, killing more than 627,000, and has killed nearly 4.2 million worldwide to date.)
 The flu spread in four waves throughout 1918 and 1919.
 The first came in 1918 and was thought, by many, to be just another seasonal flu.

 In October 1918, the San Francisco board of supervisors ordered everyone to wear masks in public.
 Violators were subject to fines or even jail time.
 The measures appeared to work.
 By November, flu cases seemed to be on the decline, and San Francisco relaxed its strict orders, reopening bars, theaters and sports clubs, and revoking the mask ordinance.